pravega/pravega/documentation/src/docs/deployment/run-local.md

 3. Add HOST_IP as an environment variable with the value as the IP address of the host.

    ```
-   $ export HOST_IP=<host-ip>
+   $ export HOST_IP=<HOST_IP>
    ```

-4. Now, run the following command to start a deployment comprising of multiple Docker containers, as specified in the `docker-compose.yml` file.
+4. Run the following command to start a deployment comprising of multiple Docker containers, as specified in the `docker-compose.yml` file.

    ```